Paginated reports in Power BI: FAQ

 How do I turn on/off my paginated reports workload?

 The capacity admin can enable or disable the paginated reports workload in the capacity admin portal page.
-By default, the workload will be on for any new capacities you create.
+By default, the workload will be on for any new capacities you create, but will not consume memory until you upload your first paginated report.

 How can I monitor usage of paginated reports in my tenant?

-The Office 365 audit logs detail usage of this report type under the following events:
+The audit logs detail usage of this report type under the following events:

 - View Power BI Report